Luxury new 3 bdrm home | 4 beds | 2 baths

 Lianne Dalziel, Mayor of Christchurch 2013-2022

-The foundations were damaged in the 2010/2011 Canterbury earthquakes and the opportunity to restore has being realised.
+The foundations were damaged in the 2010/2011 Canterbury earthquakes and the opportunity to restore 250 Kilmore was realised in 2023.

 The purchase enabled Simone and Joe to protect a huge English Elm tree and their home's northerly aspect.
 They moved the fence to create a garden oasis in what was the adjoining back yard of 250.
 Their home, built in 2004, was designed by William Fulton in a heritage style sympathetic to the existing heritage fabric of surrounding dwellings.
 William joined the team again for the restoration of 250.